ItzBubschki/AcademyApp/README.md

 Although the laws themselves were written in German and won't be translated into English as it just isn't worth the effort.

-The website is meant for mobile devices is PC optimized.
+The website is meant for mobile devices but it should still look good on PC.
+(For optimal experience you can use the Browser devtools to view the page on a Smartphone)

 Android users can also download the app from the play store (https://play.google.com/store/apps/details?id=com.ItzBubschki.AcademyApp).